Community Gardens and Urban Agriculture in Quebec

 Neighborhood Markets

-Limoilou, Beauport, Sainte-Foy: each neighborhood in Quebec City has developed its own local markets, often seasonal, which connect nearby producers with local residents.
-Spaces for conviviality as much as for commerce.
+Limoilou, Beauport, Sainte-Foy: each neighborhood in Quebec City has developed its own local markets, often seasonal, connecting nearby producers with neighborhood residents.
+Spaces for both socializing and commerce.

 FormatWeekly, seasonal